November 3, 2023Review Recipe

-STEP SIX: Use a bamboo skewer or toothpick to poke holes all over the cake bottom (still in the pan).
+STEP SIX: Use a bamboo skewer or toothpick to poke holes all over the cake bottom while it is still in the pan.

 STEP SEVEN: Pour glaze over the top of the cake and allow it to soak up the glaze.
 This takes about 15 to 20 minutes.

 When you’re pouring the mixture into the holes, tap the pan on the counter a few times to get rid of any air bubbles and make sure the sauce fills the holes completely.

 STEP EIGHT: Once the glaze is absorbed into the cake, loosen the sides of the pan with a spatula as much as possible.

 Turn the cake out of the pan onto a cake serving plate.